How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Get rid of the shower drain cover if possible and use the small brush or brush to clean the hairs or any other obstruction from around the edges of the drain.
-Make sure you wear rubber gloves when you need to.
+Take off the shower drain cover if possible and use the small brush or toothbrush to scrub dirt or hair the drain’s edges.
+Make sure you wear rubber gloves if necessary.

 Step 4: Wait

-Clean the cover thoroughly and flush it with boiling water.
-This should help clear any remaining debris and make sure that the water flows smoothly again.
+Remove the cover with care and flush it out with hot water.
+This should help clear all debris remaining and help make sure that the water flows smoother.

 Method 2: Wire Hanger